 My years of experience in working with and assessing children from Primaries one to seven, who needed extra-curricular support, then creating and delivering individual learning plans to meet their specific needs, has only fuelled this passion and has influenced both the writing and the production processes of my picture books.
 The covers are tactile, while care is given to the internal layouts to ensure they engage and inspire.

 It took me just over two decades to go from plot scribbler to published author because I allowed life to take me down a more secure path.
 A path I knew I would succeed in, a path that was acceptable in the world I had grown up in.
 I allowed myself to think writing was something I wasn’t qualified to do.
 I allowed myself to think writing was beyond my expertise and therefore I would fail.
 But, in my mid-forties, my husband convinced me to submit my first manuscript and I have not looked back.

-I also enjoy writing fiction for adults and, as with my children’s writing, I want to help and inspire, which is why my books tackle serious subjects.
+I also write suspenseful romance and, as with my children’s writing, I want to help and inspire, which is why my books tackle serious subjects.
 It is essential to me that emotions and reactions are true to the topics while the landscape and settings are truly authentic.

 Now that my children have flown the nest I live and write full time in Perthshire, Scotland.
 The Scottish countryside never fails to inspire my writing and creativity, so dog walks along the river or up into the hills are common theme for my husband and I.